 The proposal for new extended archery hunts includes four changes:

-“The extended archery hunts have worked.
+- A new South Wasatch extended archery area (the area’s boundary would start at American Fork Canyon and extend south to Hobble Creek Canyon) “The extended archery hunts have worked.
 Extending the Wasatch Front boundary to American Fork Canyon and creating two new extended archery areas in Utah County should help reduce the number of deer that are coming into urban areas in the county,” DWR big game coordinator Covy Jones said in a news release.

 Here are some of the other proposed new hunts: